Optima Tax Relief Reviews

 Kenny came to us as a self employed, freelance Graphic Design Artist.
 He had been on an Installment Agreement for a tax balance but fell into financial hardship and defaulted on it.
 That resulted in the IRS rescinding the agreement and demanding the entire balance due.
 Otherwise they threatened to file Federal Tax Liens against him.
 He owed just over $10,500.
 “At this point I had no idea what I was going to do,” said Kenny.

 When Optima stepped in, we immediately had a hold on IRS collection activity approved.
 From there we were able to prove his financial hardship and place Kenny in a Currently Non Collectible status.
 But we weren’t done yet.
 Ultimately, we were able to get the IRS to accept an Offer in Compromise on Kenny’s behalf which settled the liability for a total of $100.
 He now says, “Now that my case is settled, I can once again enjoy life and not worry about the IRS.”
 Glad we could help Kenny!

 If I ever had questions, answers were only a phone call or email away... now my case is settled I can once again enjoy life.Kenny C.

 The IRS agreed and accepted $500 as a payment in-full and closed their case against Keith.

 Keith, a truck driver in California, faced issues surrounding the past 10 years of his tax filings.
 The IRS threatened Keith with Intent-to-Levy notices and aggressive collections for $60,000.
 “It was real intimidating,” says Keith.

-Knowing that they IRS had the power to come everything he owned and earned, Keith sought help from Optima Tax Relief.
+Knowing that the IRS had the power to come after everything he owned and earned, Keith sought help from Optima Tax Relief.